torvalds/linux/Documentation/devicetree/usage-model.rst

 In the Tegra example, this accounts for the /soc and /sound nodes, but what about the children of the SoC node?
 Shouldn't they be registered as platform devices too?
-For Linux DT support, the generic behaviour is for child devices to be registered by the parent's device driver at driver .probe() time.
+For GNU/Linux DT support, the generic behaviour is for child devices to be registered by the parent's device driver at driver .probe() time.
 So, an i2c bus device driver will register a i2c_client for each child node, an SPI bus driver will register